Search

 Moving Violations Detection

-Law enforcement agencies and municipalities are increasing the deployment of camera‐based roadway monitoring systems with the goal of reducing unsafe driving behavior.
+Law enforcement agencies and municipalities are increasing the deployment of camera‐based roadway monitoring systems to reduce unsafe driving behavior.
 Probably the most critical application is the detection of stopped vehicles in dangerous areas.

 Also, there is increasing use of computer vision techniques in smart cities that involve automating the detection of violations such as speeding, running red lights or stop signs, wrong‐way driving, and making illegal turns.